-Date of attendance, as referred to in Directory Information, means the period of time during which a student attends or attended a school or schools in the school district, including attendance in person or by paper correspondence, satellite, internet or other electronic communication technologies for students who are not in the classroom, and including the period during which a student is working under a work-study program.
+"Dates of attendance", as referred to in Directory Information, means the period of time during which a student attends or attended a school or schools in the school district, including attendance in person or by paper correspondence, videoconference, satellite, Internet or other electronic communication information and telecommunications technologies for students who are not in the classroom, and including the period during which a student is working under a work-study program.
 The term does not include specific daily records of a student's attendance at a school or schools in the school district.